 The real beauty of a composite raised garden bed is that long-term care is practically built-in.
 The material is designed to be completely rot-proof and splinter-proof, so you’ll never have to worry about replacing boards or dealing with weather damage.
 Unlike wood, there’s no need for seasonal sanding, staining, or sealing to protect it from moisture or sun.
 Frame It All’s composite raised garden beds are designed to last for decades, giving you a reliable and attractive foundation for your garden season after season with almost no effort on your part.
 It’s a true set-it-and-forget-it solution for any gardener.

-Helpful Tools and Accessories
+Our Favorite Tools and Accessories

 You don’t need any special equipment to care for your garden bed.
 A garden hose, a soft-bristle brush, and some mild soap are your go-to tools.
 For added protection and convenience, consider accessories that work with your bed.
 For instance, adding an animal barrier not only keeps critters out but is made from the same durable materials, requiring minimal upkeep.
 When you’re doing your seasonal check, just make sure any added trellises or supports are also secure.
 The goal is to create a gardening system that is as low-maintenance as the bed itself.